 I take care of women (and men) throughout northern Colorado, Wyoming and western Nebraska.
 I also provide second opinions for those traveling from further away.
 We have many breast cancer clinical trials at our center and offer these when appropriate.
 Breast cancer is common and can be treated by oncologists who do not have a special focus in breast cancer, but I am often asked to help when decisions are more complex.
 I also treat men with breast cancer.
 Nobody in Colorado focuses only on male breast cancer because it is less common, but I am very familiar with all treatment options for male breast cancer, as well.

 Both cancer and its treatment can create daily challenges.
 To help, I coordinate comprehensive care with social workers, financial counselors, physical therapists, reproductive endocrinologists and other healthcare providers.
 Our Wellness Place (just down the hall in the same Cancer Center building) offers valuable services like yoga, acupuncture, nutrition counseling, massage therapy, lymphedema management, and a gym for an exercise program to counter fatigue.
-We also have an excellent integrative medicine physician on our team, Dr. Gary Goodman, with expertise in these mind-body-spirit approaches as well as vitamins and supplements which can be safely integrated with recommended cancer treatment.
+We also have an excellent integrative medicine physician on our team, Dr. Lauren Grossman, with expertise in these mind-body-spirit approaches as well as vitamins and supplements which can be safely integrated with recommended cancer treatment.

 I also work with a team within my office to be sure that the best care is always provided.
 On the first day one of our patient navigators, Jamie or Roberta, is present to take notes as I answer questions and explain what we know so far, what we may need to still find out, and importantly, the different treatment options.
 They also provide a folder of written information and resources and coordinate various appointments, especially during the overwhelming first few months after a new breast cancer diagnosis.
 My experienced triage nurse, Kathryn, helps over the phone (or by email through My Health Connection), with concerns, basic questions, symptoms or medication refills.
 This helps me focus on the women I am seeing in the clinic that day, but she finds me whenever there are urgent needs.
 My wonderful nurse practitioner, Lexi Laursen, also has a special focus helping women with breast cancer, and does many breast exams alternating with me for long term surveillance once women are doing well.
 My medical assistant, Rae, is a delight, and gets to know everyone while checking vital signs and reviewing medications.
 She also takes care of important details, like reminder calls for labs, making the more complex appointments and referrals, obtaining and sending records for those also receiving care outside of UCHealth, and completing forms needed for work.
 And lastly, our cancer center has evening and weekend support through a rotating on-all schedule of oncologists, including me.
 The same phone number is used to reach everyone in this paragraph, with a live person answering 24/7, at 970.493.6337.
 After an initial consultation, I can also be personally contacted by email through My Health Connection at any time with non-emergent follow-up questions, and I take the time to provide thoughtful replies.
 I encourage and welcome questions.